Ibadinov/PC3/PROCESS.md

 * The project SHOULD have clearly documented guidelines for code style.

+* A "Company" is a legal entity on behalf of which the project was created.

 * A "Contributor" is a person who wishes to provide a patch, being a set of commits that solve some clearly identified problem.

 * A "Maintainer" is a person who merge patches to the project.
 Maintainers are not developers; their job is to enforce process.